wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 .. meta::
   :description: Learn about signing up for a trial.

-Wazuh provides a free trial for you to create a cloud environment and access the Wazuh solution and its capabilities.
+Wazuh provides a free trial for you to create a Cloud environment and explore the Wazuh Cloud service.

 Follow the next steps to create your trial environment.